West & Sth Coast Weather

-Friday Cloudy.
-Showers, with snow showers mainly about higher ground.
-The chance of thunderstorms and hail in the morning and afternoon.
-Winds W/NW 35 to 50 km/h turning SW 30 to 45 km/h in the late morning and early afternoon.
+Saturday Cloudy.
+Very high (95%) chance of showers.
+Snow falling above 400 metres.
+The chance of a thunderstorm in the morning and afternoon.
+Possible hail in the morning and afternoon.
+Winds N 35 to 55 km/h turning W/NW 30 to 45 km/h early in the morning.

 Sunday Cloudy.
 Very high (95%) chance of showers.
 Snow falling above 500 metres.
 Winds NW 35 to 55 km/h turning W 35 to 50 km/h during the day.

 Monday Cloudy.
 Very high (90%) chance of showers, most likely in the morning and afternoon with possible hail.
 Snow falling to low levels.
 Winds W 35 to 50 km/h decreasing to 15 to 25 km/h during the evening.